 What I Wish I Had Known Before Retirement

-4. Relationships Can Change
+4. Relationships Require Effort

 Final Thought